3.2. FEM: Finite Element Method¶

 {$PythonExePath} -m pip install {$PackageName}

-If you would like to use other version of python in quoFEM, use the custom option in File-Preference.
-Then you will need to manually install the packages required to run SimCenter workflow using.
+If you would like to use another version of Python in quoFEM, use the custom option in

 FEAPpv is another FEM engine used by the quoFEM app that is publicly available from the FEAPpv page.
-FEAPpv is a general purpose finite element analysis program which is designed for research and educational use.
+FEAPpv is a general-purpose finite element analysis program that is designed for research and educational use.
 To install FEAPpv you must download the source code and follow the build instructions on the Source Code Download and Compile Instructions section of the FEAPpv page.

 Similar to the OpenSees application, when the user selects FEAPpv the user is requested to provide two files.